dashcommunity/guides/create_proposal_from_template.md

-# Create a proposal using a template
+# Create a Proposal Using a Template

 ##### About this document
 This guide will step you through the process of creating a proposal using one of the Dash Community [proposal templates](https://github.com/dashcommunity/proposal-templates).
 It's easier than it looks.